-Supplementary Digital Tools are the digital tools that FCPS has authorized teachers to use with students to enrich their educational experience.
+Supplementary Digital Tools are the digital; ols that FCPS has authorized teachers to use with students to enrich their educational experience.
 Examples of these digital tools are Desmos, Padlet, Quizlet, and SketchUp.
-Student scounts are generally created by the tracher or the student, depending on the grade level and the digital tool.
-Parent have the opportunity to opt out" of their children's use of these Supplementary Digital Tools and ask teachers to provide alternatives for their children.
+Student scounts are generally created by the cacher or the student, depending on the grade level and the digital tool.
+Paren, allowe the opportunity of opt out" of their children's use of these Supplementary Digital Tools and ask teachers to provide alternatives for their children.